catid/dataloader/README.md

 * Short strings are concatenated and separated by padding tokens to improve training throughput.
 * Supports seeded random access for reproducibility.

+Released under BSD 3-Clause License for unrestricted use in commercial and open-source software.

 Benchmark results:

 When pipelined with training, the dataloader takes approximately 0.01 milliseconds to read each microbatch, so basically it adds no delay to training.